Economy of Karnataka: Power

 Source: Power sector at a glance as in July 2009‖, Karnataka Power Transmission Corporation Limited website, accessed 23 September 2009.

 Telecommunications

 Leading telecom companies in the sectors of telecommunication network, basic telephony services (both wire line and wireless) and networking services for telecommunication equipment are operating in the state.

-The entire State is networked via Optic FibreCables (OFC) by the state-run BSNL (formerly DOT) as well as private companies like Bharti, Reliance, VSNL and TATA Tele Services.
+The entire State is networked via Optic FibreCables (OFC) by the state-run BSNL (formerly DOT) as well as private companies like Bharti, Reliance, Tata Communications and Tata Teleservices.

 Last Mile Access is provided by BSNL as well as TATA Tele Services in various parts of the state.
-Bhartiand Reliance Communications provide the Last Mile Access directly to the customer in all major cities in Karnataka.
+Bharti and Reliance Communications provide the Last Mile Access directly to the customer in all major cities in Karnataka.

-Seven new telephone exchanges were opened in 2007–2008.